learn-co-curriculum/react-hooks-tdd-writing-integration-tests/README.md

 focusing on implementation details — _how_ the code is implemented — we should instead focus on the end result in the DOM.

-One result of this is that including integration tests will likely reduce the number of unit tests you need.
-Returning to our login flow example, we might write on or more integration tests to verify that the user is taken to their home page when they log in.
+One nice side effect of this is that including integration tests will likely reduce the number of unit tests you need.
+Returning to our login flow example, we might write integration tests to verify that the user is taken to their home page when they log in.
 To do this, we would verify that one or more elements are present in the DOM after the user clicks the "Log In" button.
 If this test passes, then it is unnecessary to separately check for the presence of those elements using unit testing.

-Finally, integration tests more closely resemble the way our software is used than unit tests do (which is our goal, according to the guiding principles).
+Integration tests more closely resemble the way our software is used than unit tests do — which is our goal, according to the guiding principles.
 As a result, they give you more confidence that your app is working as you intend.

 ## My To-Dos App